LemmingAvalanche/keyboard/README.md

 There are two layouts:

-- a main (base) layout for writing English and programming; and
+- a main (base) layout for writing English and programming (`twin-dexter(pr)`); and
-- a Norwegian variant which simply maps the three Norwegian letters to the usual keys and maps the Norwegian quotemarks to what is the English double quotemarks on the main layout.
+- a Norwegian variant (`twin-dexter(no)`) which simply maps the three Norwegian letters to the usual keys and maps the Norwegian quotemarks to what is the English double quotemarks on the main layout.

 # Usage